When the next presidential debate of 2024 takes place and who will moderate it

 President Biden and former President Donald Trump have agreed to one more showdown on the debate stage before the 2024 presidential election.

 The September rematch will come after both candidates formally accept their party's nomination.
-The first debate, hosted Thursday by CNN, came unusually early in the election season given that both are still the presumptive nominees before their party conventions.
+The first debate, hosted Thursday by CNN in Atlanta, came unusually early in the election season given that both are still the presumptive nominees before their party conventions.

 When is the second presidential debate?